Course Outline

 - Managing user inputs

-- Filtering data using various WHERE clause options
+- Filtering techniques – various WHERE clause options

 - Inner joins